"Being realistic is the most commonly traveled road to mediocrity. Why would you be realistic? What's the point of being realistic?" -Will Smith

 1. You can achieve Unrealistic Goals

-In one of our all-time favorite videos, Will Smith shuts down the notion that we should think realistically, using examples such as:
+In several of our all-time favorite interviews, actor Will Smith shuts down the notion that we should think realistically, using examples such as:

 We heard over and over that leaving our corporate jobs to start a self-funded, for-profit company in the education space at our age was unrealistic.